bioart/bioart.space/README.md

 This website is hosted in a [repository on GitHub](https://github.com/bioart/bioart.space).

 To edit it or add new content, you *do not* need to use Git or GitHub directly, but you *do* need a GitHub account.
-You also need to be a member of the bioart organization.
+You also need to be a member of the [bioart](http://github.com/bioart) GitHub organization.
 You can [create an account here](https://github.com/join).
 (To add new data to a protocol, you do not need a GitHub account).

 ### prose.io